citp/privacy-policy-historical/t/te/tea/teachforamerica.org.md

 You should be able to control how and whether Cookies will be accepted by your web browser.
 Most browsers offer instructions on how to reset the browser to reject Cookies in the "Help" section of the toolbar.
 If you reject our Cookies, certain features and conveniences of this Website may not work properly, but you do not have to accept our Cookies in order to productively use many features of the Website.

   2. Personally Identifiable Information.
 We collect Personally Identifiable Information that you provide us when you sign up for newsletters and email messages, register for certain special features of our Website, send us email messages, participate in surveys, apply for corps membership, employment with Teach For America, or an internship opportunity, or purchase products and/or make donations on our Website.
-Among other things, we may use the Personally Identifiable Information that you provide to respond to your questions, provide you the specific services you select, send you the products that you order, send you newsletters about topics that you choose, send you email messages about Website maintenance and updates, and inform you of significant changes to this Privacy Policy.
+Among other things, we may use the Personally Identifiable Information that you provide to respond to your questions, send you information about our program, provide you the specific services you select, send you the products that you order, send you newsletters about topics that you choose, send you email messages about Website maintenance and updates, and inform you of significant changes to this Privacy Policy.

     1. Newsletters and Updates In order to subscribe to our newsletter or email updates, you will need to input your name, email address, and undergraduate education information in the "Newsletter Signup" link ("Newsletter Link").
 During this process, you may also provide other Personally Identifiable Information, such as your ethnicity and an alternate email address.
 At any time, you can choose to opt out of receiving additional newsletters or updates from us by clicking the "unsubscribe" option when updating your contact information in the Newsletter Link.